 A non-dependant is someone aged 18 or over who lives with you but is not a tenant or a lodger.
 An example of a non-dependant is a grown-up son or daughter who lives at home.

 In most cases we will make a deduction from your Housing Benefit because we expect that your non dependant will help towards housing costs, whether they do or not.
 The amount we take will be decided based on their gross income.

-For more information, read our non-dependants leaflet.
-The information applies to all residents, though Bournemouth residents should use phone number 01202 123 330.
+Read more information in the 2021-22 non-dependant deductions leaflet.
+For the coming year, please refer to the 2022-23 non-dependant deductions leaflet.
+The information in this leaflet applies to all BCP residents, though Bournemouth residents should use phone number 01202 123 330.

 Please contact us for any help you need with Housing Benefit.